Year - 2013

 In 1634, Jean Nicolet, a French explorer, discovered what the Native American tribes already knew to be a beautiful, resource-rich land.
 Little did Nicolet know that 300 years later a National Forest would be named in his honor.
 The Nicolet was established in 1933 in northeastern Wisconsin by Presidential proclamation.

 Since 1934, the National Forests remained separated.
-To improve efficiency and effectiveness, the National Forests were combined in 1998 and are now know as the Chequamegon-Nicolet.
-Together they total about 1.5 million acres.
+To improve efficiency and effectiveness, the National Forests were combined in 1998 and are now known as the Chequamegon-Nicolet.